GROND - Gamma-Ray Burst Optical/Near-Infrared Detector

 email@example.com in any case.

-The GROND team typically hires one PhD-student per year, sometimes
+The GROND team typically hires at least one PhD-student per year, sometimes

 more depending on the success of soft money applications.
 We also